 appears meaningful.
-But if Zeus indeed did not exist, and if the meaning of 'Zeus' is given by the very individual it refers to, then (6-6) should be meaningless.
-Descriptivism shows a way out.
-The statement (6-6) should now be interpreted along these lines:
+But if Zeus indeed did not exist, and if the meaning of 'Zeus' is given by the very individual it refers to, then (6-5) should be meaningless.
+As we saw earlier, this case is also a problem for Frege: if the name 'Zeus' does have a genuine sense, but lacks reference, then the whole sentence should lack reference as well.
+Unlike sentences of fiction ('Zeus loved Io'), here we have a 'serious' sentence purporting to state how things really are.
+It is no good to paraphrase (6-5) as: